-A way of building empathy for people through firsthand experience
+A way to build empathy for people through firsthand experience

 Use this template to build empathy with users so that your proposed solutions address their wants and needs from an informed perspective.